 only search B.P.
-Lama Jyotisha
+Lama Jyotishavidya

 Kumbha Vivah

-getting married to a clay pot - a historic folk remedy for inauspicious marriage prediction
+a historic folk remedy for less benevolent first-marriage prediction

 vivah

-• to bear or carry off , remove
+• to bear or carry off, remove

-• to lead away (the bride from her father's house) , take in marriage , marry
+• to lead away (the bride from her father's house), take in marriage, marry

 • to marry or form a matrimonial alliance together